insthync/unity-rest-client/README.md

 A simple REST client for Unity

 Deps:
 - Newtonsoft.JSON, you can download the one which made for Unity from this https://github.com/jilleJr/Newtonsoft.Json-for-Unity.
-It may included with Unity's version control package, so if you have version control package in your project, you will not to setup Newtonsoft.JSON.
+Or add `"com.unity.nuget.newtonsoft-json": "2.0.2` to `manifest.json` to use `Newtonsoft.JSON` package which made by Unity.